NickCH-K/CVRoller/LayoutInstructions.md

 Take for example

 ```
-doi: keys="10.1111/ssqu.12483;10.1257/pandp.20181114", style="chicago-author-date-16th-edition"
+doi: doi="10.1111/ssqu.12483;10.1257/pandp.20181114", style="chicago-author-date-16th-edition"
 ```

 This will look up the DOIs `10.1111/ssqu.12483;10.1257` and `10.1257/pandp.20181114` in the Crossref database and format them as citations in the `chicago-author-date-16th-edition` style.
-DOIs should be separated by a semicolon, and can also be included in the CV data as a `key` attribute.
+DOIs should be separated by a semicolon, and can also be included in the CV data as a `doi` attribute.

 The `style` option here works the exact same as in the `bib` option described in the previous section.
 Basically, choose one from [this page](https://www.zotero.org/styles).
+Defaults to APA if not specified.

 Here's how using an ORCID looks: